Frequently Asked Questions

 CARE stands for Cooperative Agencies and Resources for Education.

 What does CARE do?
 How and when can I get into the CARE program?

 CARE is administered by the EOPS Program and serves the unique needs of single parents designated as head of household.
 When students are accepted into CARE, they must have at least one child, be a full-time student, and be a current recipient of CalWORKs/TANF/AFDC (or their child(ren) can be a recipient of CalWORKs/TANF/AFDC).
 All CARE students must be accepted into the EOPS program and meet all the EOPS eligibility requirements.
 The application period is open year-round for CARE/DSPS/CalWORKs and Foster Youth students.

 How Can I Get a Meal or Gas Card?

 If you are accepted into the CARE program, you will be notified in person or email how to get a meal or gas card.
 Both Meal and Gas cards are evenly distributed to CARE students based on their continued eligibility and funding available from the state.

 The CARE program is located in Watson Hall, fourth floor, room 443.

-You have to be a CARE student or previous CARE student.
+You must be a CARE student or a previous CARE student.

-Please come to the EOPS office to verify your MyOCC Gmail address.
+Please visit the EOPS office to verify your MyCoast Gmail address.

-UMOJA is a program utilizing promising practices dedicated to enhancing the cultural and educational experience of African Americans and other students to promote student success for all students.
-With the help of educators committed to academic success UMOJA with an ethic of love, seeks to intentionally and deliberately educate the whole student - body, mind and spirit.
+UMOJA is a program utilizing promising practices dedicated to enhancing African Americans' cultural and educational experience and other students to promote student success for all students.
+With educators' help committed to academic success, UMOJA, with an ethic of love, intentionally and deliberately educates the whole student - body, mind, and spirit.